Charged with a DUI?

-If you are changed with a crime, especially as a first offender, you will very likely have questions about criminal procedure and your rights under the law.
+If you are charged with a crime, especially as a first offender, you will very likely have questions about criminal procedure and your rights under the law.

-Georgia criminal defense and juvenile law attorney Paul Ghanouni answers frequently asked questions about criminal procedure and juvenile issues.
+Cherokee County attorney Paul Ghanouni answers frequently asked questions about criminal defense and juvenile issues.

 Police may stop and question you, although you have the right to refuse to answer.
 While a stop detains you for a short time, you are not moved to a different location as with an arrest.
 In order for police to make an arrest, they must have "probable cause," which means there must be a reasonable belief a crime was committed and that you were involved in the crime.
 If the police arrest you, they take you in to custody and you may not leave.

-If an arrest takes place somewhere other than your home, the following circumstance dictate that a warrant is not necessary for search:
+If an arrest takes place somewhere other than your home, the following circumstances dictate that a warrant is not necessary for search:

 • Consent - While you are not required to consent to any police searches, a warrant is not required if you consent to a search of your body, your vehicle, or your home.
 You always have the right to say no to search and make the police get a warrant or use their discretion to search, which can be challenged in court